UPDATED JUL 14, 2020

 Don’t let the name fool you; this 10-mile moderate loop hike is easily do-able in a day.
 But if you want to spend the night (make it happen, guys.
 It’s the overnight trail), Montgomery Bell State Park is one of the most well-managed, clean, and beautiful parks just outside of Nashville.
 There’s wildlife abound, and its location in Burns means there’s not a ton of foot traffic.

 Maybe you just want to take a walk in the woods.
 If you want a hike you can handle without breaking a sweat, you’ll find the Peeler Park Greenway in the farmlands of Madison.
 Who knew there was such beauty in Madison?
 The gentle and even paths run for 8 miles—half paved and half unpaved—between wide open plains and dense forest.
 Despite being a mere 20 minute drive from downtown, Peeler is typically deserted and makes for the perfect (and peaceful) afternoon getaway.

-While Cedars of Lebanon is more equestrian-focused than the other trails, it does offer a lovely 2.5-mile hike through wildlife-filled forest.
+While Cedars of Lebanon is more equestrian-focused than the other trails, it does offer 10 miles of lovely hiking trails through wildlife-filled forest.
 The area has deer and foxes aplenty, and is heavily protected because of the many endangered plant species native to the area.
 Look, don’t touch.

 Get the latest news on Nashville’s fitness scene.